Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Experimental Setup

 \subsection{Comparison Baselines and Attack Models}

 To evaluate and compare the performance of our proposal against other state-of-the-art algorithms, we have considered several anomaly detection algorithms: \begin{itemize} \item \textbf{HST~\cite{tan2011fast}:} This is the standard HST algorithm that is considered in our FU-HST proposal.
 Despite maintaining all essential features as inputs, it does not implement the score stabilization method, dual-decision rule, or safe update.
-Hyperparameter selection is equal to the provided to FU-HST algorithm. \item \textbf{SAD~\cite{hochenbaum2017automatic}:} ``Standard Absolute Deviation'' is a lightweight streaming detector that models normal behavior via location mean and a dispersion statistic.
+Hyperparameter selection is equal to those used for FU-HST algorithm. \item \textbf{SAD~\cite{hochenbaum2017automatic}:} ``Standard Absolute Deviation'' is a lightweight streaming detector that models normal behavior via location mean and a dispersion statistic.
 It assigns each new sample an anomaly score equal to its normalized absolute deviation from the current mean.
-In our setting, a node is classified as anomalous when its score exceeds a tuned threshold (set to $2.0$), consistent to commonly used SAD-style detectors. \item \textbf{iLOF~\cite{pokrajac2007incremental}:} ``Incremental Local Outlier Factor'' algorithm detects anomalies by comparing a point's local density to the densities of its $k$-nearest neighbors and updates neighborhood and density estimates via sliding-windows.
-We consider iLOF anomalies are declared by thresholding a score set to $1.13$ and neighborhood size to $75$, both held constant across all scenarios for fair comparison. \end{itemize}
+In our setting, a node is classified as anomalous when its score exceeds a tuned threshold (set to $2.0$), consistent with commonly used SAD-style detectors. \item \textbf{iLOF~\cite{pokrajac2007incremental}:} ``Incremental Local Outlier Factor'' algorithm detects anomalies by comparing a point's local density to the densities of its $k$-nearest neighbors and updates neighborhood and density estimates via sliding-windows.
+Anomalies are declared by thresholding a score set to $1.13$ and neighborhood size to $75$, both held constant across all scenarios for fair comparison. \end{itemize}

 Conversely, several Byzantine attacks are considered to assess the performance and adaptability of the anomaly detection algorithms under different maliciousness scenarios.
 We assess the following state-of-the-art model poisoning attacks: \begin{itemize} \item \textbf{Noise Attack:} Malicious model updates are modified by injecting Gaussian noise, $\mathcal{N}(\mu,\sigma^2)$, into each parameter of the local model.
 In our tests, both the mean and variance are set to $\mu=\sigma^2=0.1$. \item \textbf{Sign-Flipping:} Byzantine node reverses the direction of the model update without altering its norm. \item \textbf{Inner Product Manipulation:} IPM-$\varepsilon$ attack crafts a malicious update so that the aggregate update has a negative inner product with the true mean of the honest updates, i.e., the aggregation is pushed to point in the opposite direction of the intended descent direction.
 The parameter $\varepsilon$ governs the extent of malicious updates; for instance, we set $\varepsilon=100$ so the sign is reversed and the magnitude is increased. \end{itemize}